-Within the Central Precinct it is proposed to have a range of uses that are capable of generating ongoing funding that can contribute to the management of the place and its conservation and maintenance.
-This application relates to the small functions in two appropriate locations, over a short period of six months.
+Within the Central Precinct it is proposed to have a range uses that are capable of generating ongoing funding that can contribute to the management of the place and its conservation and maintenance.
+This application relates to the small regular functions in two appropriate locations.

-The Conservation Management, which incorporates a detailed schedule of works that will conserve and maintain the house and landscape in the long-term will be subject of a more comprehensive application in the near future.
+The Conservation Management, which incorporates a detailed schedule of works that will conserve and maintain the house and landscape in the long-term that will be subject of a more comprehensive application in the near future.
 However it is noted that ongoing maintenance is a cornerstone policy of the Conservation Management Plan and regular funds are required to meet that.
 This application goes a small way to establishing the funding necessary to undertake the required maintenance and conservation work to the property.